eonil/TCPIPSocket.Swift/README.md

 "No"s
 ---------
 -	No non-blocking API.
-All execution are blocking just like old-school BSD socket.
+All executions are blocking just like old-school BSD socket.
 	You can design your own non-blocking behavior using GCD dispatch and semapores.

 -	No I/O functions.
 Unix can use same I/O functions for sockets and files.
 And there's